Indirect Spend data deep dive…

 Getting to the detail

-In our experience most organisations can access category and sub category data.
+In our experience most organisations can access category and sub category Indirect Spend data.
 However getting to the detailed data beyond this such as to product, sub product and specification(contract details) is not possible.
-This severely limits management decisions relating to Indirect Tail Spend.
+This severely limits management decisions relating to Indirect Spend.

-Indirect Tail spend can be further classified / filtered into opportunity areas such as price variance, spend fragmentation, spot buying and off contract purchases.
+Indirect Spend data can be further classified / filtered into opportunity areas such as price variance, spend fragmentation, spot buying and off contract purchases.
 Data views aligned to these filters will provide invaluable information for decisions to be made to achieve specific outcomes within these opportunity areas.

 Making effective decisions from data

-Within Indirect Tail Spend the associated data is significant in volume terms, real time and the overall category complex by nature
+Within Indirect Spend data the associated information is significant in volume terms, real time and the overall category complex by nature

-There are however some key characteristics of the data required for making effective decisions:
+There are however some key characteristics of the Indirect Spend data required for making effective decisions:

 - Real Time.
-The data has to be in real time, as purchase decisions are typically made on the spur of the moment for this category
+The Indirect Spend data has to be available in real time, as purchase decisions are typically made on the spur of the moment for this category

 - Complete.
-The process has to control the data entry.
-Making the purchase process easy, in terms of entry and approvals, however at the same time ensuring that the data is captured during the process.
+The process has to control the Indirect Spend data entry.
+Making the purchase process easy, in terms of entry and approvals, however at the same time ensuring that the Indirect Spend data is captured during the process.

-Once we have captured data with these characteristics, the category can be analysed from a number of perspectives that would include:
+Once we have captured Indirect Spend data, with these characteristics, the category can be analysed from a number of perspectives that would include:

 - Current overall spend of the category, sub category, product and sub product by supplier and location